refinedev/refine/documentation/docs/api-reference/antd/theming.md

 ## Theme customization

-[`<ConfigProvider/>`](https://ant.design/components/config-provider/#components-config-provider-demo-theme) component can be used to change theme.
+[`<ConfigProvider/>`](https://ant.design/components/config-provider/#components-config-provider-demo-theme) component can be used to change the theme.
 It is not required if you decide to use the default theme.
+You can also use `RefineThemes` provided by **refine**.

 ### Overriding the themes